douglascraigschmidt/LiveLessons/Reactor/README.md

         various types of backpressure strategies (e.g., ignore, buffer, error, latest, drop, and push/pull) between a publisher and a subscriber that (conditionally) run in different threads/schedulers.

+. ex4 - This program applies Project Reactor features to measure the
-This program also measures the performance of checking random numbers for primality with and without various types of memoizers (e.g., untimed and timed) based on Java ConcurrentHashMap.
-In addition, it demonstrates the use of slicing with the Flux takeWhile() and skipWhile() operations.
+        performance of checking random numbers for primality with and without various types of memoizers (e.g., untimed and timed) based on Java ConcurrentHashMap.

-. ex4 - This example shows how to apply timeouts with the Project
+. ex5 - This example shows how to apply timeouts with the Project
         Reactor framework.

-. ex5 - This program shows performance differences between Project
+. ex6 - This program shows performance differences between Project
         Reactor's single-threaded Flux, the flatMap() concurrency
         idiom, and several variants of ParallelFlux when creating Set objects containing the unique words appearing in the complete